Sunnnner/Unibot/README.md

 Features:
 - Aim: Moves mouse towards the target.
+- Trigger: Clicks when a target is at the center of the screen.
+- Rapid fire: Spams left click when rapid fire button is down
 - Recoil: Negates recoil in some FPS games.
-- Trigger: Clicks when a target is at the center of the screen.

 Showcase: https://youtube.com/watch?v=kHSEqLzd-O0